49ers vs. Falcons anytime touchdown scorer props, back Christian McCaffrey on SNF

-Steelers vs. Packers anytime touchdown scorer picks, odds, predictions: Back DK Metcalf to score a TD on SNF
+Steelers vs. Packers anytime touchdown scorer picks, odds, predictions: Pick DK Metcalf to score a TD on SNF

 SportsLine's model simulated Packers vs. Steelers 10,000 times and released its NFL best anytime TD scorers props for Green Bay vs. Pittsburgh on SNF as Aaron Rodgers takes on his former team